apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 **CloudRun:** The solution's service entry points are deployed and automatically scaled by CloudRun.

-**Cloud PubSub:** We use a topic and subscription to queue all the ingestion requests (for Google Drive or self contained content) and deliver them to the pipeline decoupling this way the service clients.
+**Cloud PubSub:** We use a topic and subscription to queue all the ingestion requests (for Google Drive or self-contained content) and deliver them to the pipeline decoupling this way the service clients.

 **Cloud Dataflow:** We implemented a multi-language, streaming Apache Beam pipeline in charge of processing all the ingestion requests seen as events from the PubSub subscription.
-The pipeline extracts content from Google Docs, Google Drive URLs or self contained binary encoded text content, and produces content chunks that will be sent to one of Vertex AI foundational models for its embedding representation.
+The pipeline extracts content from Google Docs, Google Drive URLs or self-contained binary encoded text content, and produces content chunks that will be sent to one of Vertex AI foundational models for its embedding representation.
 Later on, all the document’s embeddings and chunks are sent to Vertex AI Vector Search and Cloud BigTable for indexing and rapid access.
 Finally, all the ingested documentation is stored also in GCS in JSON-L format, which can be used to fine-tune the Vertex AI models improving their responses for the given context.
 Dataflow is a perfect match to run the Apache Beam pipeline in streaming mode, minimizing the ops needed to scale the resources in case of having a burst on ingestion requests and keeping the latency of such ingestions in the sub-minute space.

 **Vertex AI - Vector Search:** [Vector Search](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) is a high-performance, low-latency vector database.
 These vector databases are often called vector similarity search or approximate nearest neighbor (ANN) services.
 We use a Vector Search Index to store all the ingested documents embeddings as a meaning representation.
 These embeddings are indexed by chunk and document id.
 Later on, these identifiers can be used to contextualize the user queries and enrich the requests made to a LLM by providing knowledge extracted directly from the document’s content mappings stored on BigTable (using the same chunk-document identifiers).